Research Bioinformatician II - McGovern Lab - Inflammatory Bowel and Immunobiology Research Institute

 Consult and provide feedback to management.

-Master of Science Degree in Computer Science, Electric Engineering, Computational biology, or Bioinformatics, or Master of Science/ Engineering in relevant fields (e.g. Biology with strong quantitative training, biostatistics with concentration in bioinformatics) required.
+Master of Science/Engineering in Computer Science, Bioinformatics, Statistics, or relevant fields (e.g. Biology with strong quantitative training, biostatistics with a concentration in bioinformatics) required.

 Experience and Skills:

-Familiar with R, Python, and the Unix (Linux) environment the Unix (Linux) environment.
+Familiar with C/C++, Java, Perl, Python, and the Unix (Linux) environment.

 Experiences in manipulating, analyzing, and annotating very large genomic (e.g. NGS) data sets both in exploratory and pipelined fashions.